The Walk to End Alzheimer's: How to Start Your Fundraising

 Put a collection jar in your break room

 Many companies require you to ask permission before doing this, so write your HR person with a polite ask, but I find most are OK with it.
 Pop it in the break room or lunch area.
 Leave it there for a few weeks or months leading up to the walk.
 I also personally put a countdown next to it 10 days from the Walk to End Alzheimer’s event as a gentle reminder to anyone who "hasn't gotten to it yet."

 Many employers have funds readily available for this, but you won't know for sure until you ask.
 One way to ask is to inquire whether they would be willing to match whatever funds are raised from your break-room jar, adding a level of competition.

 Attend the walk

-Walk day is a beautiful place to be surrounded by a community of people who all know what you’re going through, whether it’s caregiving, missing your loved one, or progressing through the disease.
-A lot can happen in and among communities like this one and the one you’ll discover on walk day — one day it will be a cure.
+Walk day is a beautiful place to be surrounded by a community of people who all know what you are going through, whether it's caregiving, missing your loved one, or progressing through the disease.
+A lot can happen in and among communities like this one and the one you will discover on walk day — one day it will be a cure.